igar1991/rsschool-cv/cv.md

 * __GitHub:__ [igar1991](https://github.com/igar1991)

 ## About Me
 I work for a small startup.
 Interested in blockchain technology.
 Participated in hackathons and grant programs.
-I like to play chess and mafia.
+The main quality is perseverance.
+The main goal is to become a good full stack programmer.

 ## Skills
 * HTML